AristurtleHu/Pintos/DesignDoc/proj2.md

 > **B9:** Why did you choose to implement access to user memory from the kernel in the way that you did?

-**Option 1 (Slightly more formal):**

-> Our implementation ensures kernel stability by validating user-provided memory addresses **prior** to any access.
+ Our implementation ensures kernel stability by validating user addresses prior to any access.

  This pre-validation step is essential to guarantee that potentially invalid or malicious pointers from user space do not compromise or crash the kernel.

-**Option 2 (Focus on the 'why'):**

-> The chosen method for kernel access to user memory prioritizes system protection.
-By validating addresses **before** they are used, we prevent bad pointers—which could point anywhere—from causing catastrophic failures or corrupting kernel integrity.

-**Option 3 (More direct linkage):**

-> To maintain system integrity, our design choice mandates address validation **before** kernel access to user memory.
-This ensures that bad pointers are caught early, preventing them from destroying critical kernel structures or halting the system.

 > **B10:** What advantages or disadvantages can you see to your design for file descriptors?

+Advantages:

+1. Space Usage is minimized
-It is simple and convenient to manage opened files in a unique thread or process, but in fact we cannot know which thread owns this.
+2. Kernel is aware of all the open files.
+Easy to manage opened files in a unique thread or process.

+Disadvantages:

+1. Consumes kernel space, user program may open lots of files to crash the kernel.
+2. No ability to know which thread owns the file.
+3. Accessing a fd is `O(n)`, where n is the number of fd for the current thread.